MyPassion.ai

 • You have 3 minutes, not 90

-• You are 25 or older and suspect a real misfit between your current career and your underlying pattern
+• You are 25 or older and suspect a meaningful misfit between your current career and your underlying pattern

-• You have tried Sokanu (or a similar long-form quiz) and felt overwhelmed by the 1,500-career output
+• You have tried Sokanu (or a similar long-form quiz) and felt overwhelmed by the long ranked list

 • You have the same problem I had in 2023: too much information, no clearer direction.
-See also our Princeton Review comparison if you have tried that one too.
+See also our Princeton Review comparison if you have tried that one.

 Should I take Sokanu if I already know the general direction?